HIV and AIDS

 When a person is highly likely to be infected with HIV and yet antibody tests are negative, a test for the presence of HIV itself in the blood is used.
 Repeat antibody testing at a later date, when antibodies to HIV are more likely to have developed, is often recommended.

 Treatment for HIV/AIDS

-As with many other conditions, early detection offers more options for treatment.
+As with many other conditions, early detection offers more choices for treatment.
 Today, there are medical treatments that not only can slow down the rate at which HIV weakens the immune system, but also may keep HIV in check so that the individual has a chance to live a normal life span.
 Unfortunately, there is no cure for an HIV infection.
-Consult your doctor for more information regarding various drug therapies for the treatment of HIV/AIDS.
+Talk with your healthcare provider for more information regarding various drug therapies for the treatment of HIV/AIDS.